-The U8 sounds extremely coherent and well-formed, but lacking a sense of very broad height or width.
+The U8 sounds extremely coherent and well-formed but lacks a sense of very broad height or width.
 Swapping to the M5S from Shanling brings a noticeably larger left to right staging property, but where the U8 still sounds deeper and more realistic, denser even.

-Both of these DAP’s sound smaller, all be it more focused than my Cowon Plenue M from years ago, which itself isn’t really the most open sounding player on the market.
-The U8 does a good job and lacks nowhere in the imaging department, it only trails behind players regarded for exceptional 搒omething?in the way of an imaging property.
+Both of these DAPs sound smaller, all be it more focused than my Cowon Plenue M from years ago, which itself isn’t really the most open-sounding player on the market.
+The U8 does a good job and lacks nowhere in the imaging department, it only trails behind players regarded for exceptional imaging properties.

 Beyond that, the player is highly intimate feeling with a pension for sounding glorious on the top end.
 Light Classical music, Jazz and acoustic guitars sound amazing.